Skip to main content

 Do not summarize each paper individually.
 Synthesize across them.

-GPT-5: Also follows the instruction well.
-The structure of the output is cleanest — each of the five sections is clearly demarcated.
-Slightly less deep on the methodological analysis.
+GPT-5.5: Follows the "synthesize across, don't summarize individually" instruction well, and the structure of the output is clean — each of the five sections is clearly demarcated.
+Slightly less deep on the methodological analysis, and the gaps section tends toward the obvious.

 Long-Form Writing & Editing (Prompts 13–15)